UW-GDA/GDA_Wi26_jupyterbook/book/resources/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported directly to the GDA course instructor (egagli@uw.edu or a direct message to Eric on Slack).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported directly to the GDA course instructor (gbrench@uw.edu or a direct message to Quinn on Slack).
 All complaints will be reviewed and investigated promptly and with respect to the privacy and security of the reporter of any incident.